osohq/oso/new-docs/content/any/learn/policies/application-types/index.md

 # Application Types

-Any type defined in an application can be passed into oso, and its attributes may be accessed from within a policy.
+Any type defined in an application can be passed into Oso, and its attributes may be accessed from within a policy.
 Using application types make it possible to take advantage of an app’s existing domain model.
 For example: